-2017 EXECUTIVE COMPENSATION IN DETAIL
+2018 EXECUTIVE COMPENSATION IN DETAIL

-Determination of 2017 Compensation
+Determination of 2018 Compensation

-In making its determinations with respect to executive compensation for 2017, the Committee was supported by A. Rae Eagle, Nucor's General Manager and Corporate Secretary, and Donovan E. Marks, Nucor's General Manager of Human Resources.
-In addition, the Committee engaged the services of Pearl Meyer to serve as its independent compensation consultant and, in such capacity, to assist the Committee's review and determination of the compensation of the Chief Executive Officer and other Executive Officers.
-Pearl Meyer also was retained to assist the Committee with additional projects, including benchmarking Executive Officer compensation, benchmarking executive and non-employee director compensation, reviewing and developing alternatives for the performance comparator groups, monitoring trends in executive and non-employee director compensation, preparing tally sheets and assisting in the preparation of this CD&A.
+In making its determinations with respect to executive compensation for 2018, the Committee was supported by A. Rae Eagle, Nucor's General Manager and Corporate Secretary, and Donovan E. Marks, Nucor's General Manager of Human Resources.
+In addition, the Committee engaged the services of Pearl Meyer to serve as its independent compensation consultant and, in such capacity, to assist the Committee's review and determination of the compensation of the Executive Officers.
+Pearl Meyer also was retained to assist the Committee with additional projects, including benchmarking Executive Officer compensation, benchmarking executive and non-employee director compensation, reviewing and developing alternatives for the performance comparator groups, reviewing the incentive plans, monitoring trends in executive and non-employee director compensation, preparing tally sheets and assisting in the preparation of this CD&A.

 The Committee retained Pearl Meyer directly although, in carrying out its assignments, Pearl Meyer also interacted with Nucor management when necessary and appropriate.
-Specifically, the General Manager of Human Resources and the General Manager and Corporate Secretary interacted with Pearl Meyer to provide compensation and performance data for Executive Officers and Nucor.
+Specifically, the General Manager and Corporate Secretary and the General Manager of Human Resources interacted with Pearl Meyer to provide compensation and performance data for Executive Officers and Nucor.
 In addition, Pearl Meyer may, in its discretion, seek input and feedback from the Chief Executive Officer and the Chief Financial Officer regarding its work product prior to presenting such work product to the Committee to confirm the work product's alignment with Nucor's business strategy, determine what additional data needs to be gathered, or identify other issues, if any.